Lockdown saved 37,000-78,000 lives, averted 14-29 lakh COVID-19 cases

 As per Boston Consulting Group''s model, the lockdown saved between 1.2 lakh and 2.1 lakh lives, while the number of COVID-19 cases averted is between 36 lakh and 70 lakh, he said.

-According to Public Health Foundation of India, nearly 78,000 lives have been saved due to the lockdown, Srivastava said.
+According to the Public Health Foundation of India, nearly 78,000 lives have been saved due to the lockdown, Srivastava said.

 Citing a model by two independent economists, he said that around 23 lakh COVID-19 cases and 68,000 deaths have been averted due to the lockdown.